blackout21/blackout21.github.io/en/media.md

 {% include banners.html %}

-### Story images

-You can use this picture to use as story on WhatsApp, Snapchat, Instagram or Facebook:

-{% include stories.html %}

 ### Static blackout pages

 Using a static blackout page, you can inform your visitors about the protests and the EU copyright directive